-In the even of an emergency, the responsible district employee on the scene will:
+In the event of an emergency, the responsible district employee on the scene will:

 - 1. Follow established procedures for the specific emergency as outlined in the College of the Redwoods Emergency Procedure Booklet. - 2.
 Lock all doors and turn off lights if in lockdown due to an active shooter or similar emergency. - 3.
 Close all window curtains. - 4.
 Get all inside to safe location Kitchen area is best internal location. - 5.
 If a police officer or higher official arrives, they will assume command. - 6.
 Wait until notice of all is clear before unlocking doors. - 7.
 If safe to do so, move to the nearest evacuation point outside building (Pooky's Park), directly behind the Hoopa Tribal Education Building. - 8.
 Do not leave site, unless it has been deemed safe by the person in command.
-Student Support Services (required for online classes

-College of the Redwoods ADCT 17 & 42: Field Studies II Course Syllabus Spring 2024
+College of the Redwoods ADCT 17 & 42: Field Studies II Course Syllabus Spring 2025